Where are they now? Man Utd’s youngest Champions League side

 The 37-year-old’s career was drawing to a close, but ‘Le President’ was drafted in to oversee the youthful side.

-Blanc’s most recent managerial job saw him leave PSG with a reported 22 million euro pay-off so he’s probably sat on a yacht somewhere sunny.
+Blanc’s most recent high-profile job saw him leave PSG with a reported 22 million euro pay-off so he’s probably sat on a yacht somewhere sunny.

 One of few success stories of this United side, O’Shea made 393 appearances for United before joining Sunderland in 2011.

-Following the Black Cats relegation to League One in 2018, he remained in the Championship with Reading, while he also called time on his Republic of Ireland career with the small matter of 118 caps to his name.
+Following the Black Cats’ relegation to League One in 2018, he remained in the Championship with Reading, while he also called time on his Republic of Ireland career with the small matter of 118 caps to his name.
+Nowadays he’s working as a coach with the Republic of Ireland’s Under-21s.

 Lynch, making what was unknowingly his first and last appearance in a United shirt, scored a second-half own goal which sealed the victory for the hosts.